 Migrant integration statistics – labour market indicators

-The European Union (EU) is a relatively diverse area and several of its Member States have traditionally been a destination for many migrants, whether from elsewhere within the EU or elsewhere in the world.
+Several Member States of the European Union (EU) have traditionally been a destination for migrants, whether from elsewhere within the EU or elsewhere in the world.
 The flow of migrants has led to a range of new skills and talents being introduced into local labour markets while also increasing cultural diversity.
-The integration of migrants has increasingly become a key area for policy focus in recent years, with measures to prepare immigrants and their descendants so they may be more active participants in society, for example, labour market and citizenship initiatives.
+The integration of migrants has increasingly become a key area for policy focus in recent years, with measures to prepare immigrants and their descendants so they may be more active participants in society, for example, through labour market and citizenship initiatives.

 Labour market participation — activity rates

 The gap in labour market participation between migrants born in the EU and those born outside the EU continued to widen in 2017

 Labour market participation may be measured in terms of the activity rate, which provides information on the number of economically active persons (also known as the labour force) aged 20-64 as a percentage of the total population (in the same age group); this indicator is one of the key Zaragoza indicators for measuring migrant integration.The activity rate of the EU-28 working-age population varies somewhat according to country of birth or citizenship (as illustrated in Figure 1).
 During the period 2008-2017, non-EU-born migrants (hereafter referred to as migrants born outside the EU) systematically recorded lower activity rates than EU-born migrants (those born in a different EU Member State to the one in which they were living) or the native-born population, with these differences increasing over time.